ibebio/tiger-pipeline/README.md

 ```

 ### Step 2: Configure workflow
+Change to the freshly cloned pipeline directory

+       cd tiger-pipeline

 Configure the workflow according to your needs via editing the files in the `config/` folder.
 Adjust `config.yaml` to configure the workflow execution, and `samples.csv` to specify your sample setup.